617076674/Reading-Notes/Spring学习之旅.md

 While the `Resource` interface is used a lot with Spring and by Spring, it is actually very useful to use as a general utility class by itself in your own code, for access to resources, even when your code does not know or care about any other parts of Spring.
 While this couples your code to Spring, it really only couples it to this small set of utility classes, which serve as a more capable replacement for `URL` and can be considered equivalent to any other library you would use for this purpose.

->> The `Resource` abstraction does not replace functionality.
+>> The `Resource` abstraction does not replace `URL` functionality.
 It wraps it where possible.
 For example, a `UrlResource` wraps a URL and uses the wrapped `URL` to do its work.
 ## 2.3 Built-in Resource Implementations
 ### 2.3.1 `UrlResource`

 `UrlResource` wraps a `java.net.URL` and can be used to access any object that is normally accessible with a URL, such as files, an HTTP target, an FTP target, and others.
 All URLs have a standardized `String` representation, such that appropriate standardized prefixes are used to indicate one URL type from another.
-This includes `file:`: for accessing filesystem paths, `http::` for accessing resources through the HTTP protocol, `ftp:` for accessing resources through FTP, and others.
+This includes `file:` for accessing filesystem paths, `http:` for accessing resources through the HTTP protocol, `ftp:` for accessing resources through FTP, and others.

 A `UrlResource` is created by Java code by explicitly using the `UrlResource` constructor but is often created implicitly when you call an API method that takes a `String` argument meant to represent a path.
 For the latter case, a JavaBeans `PropertyEditor` ultimately decides which type of `Resource` to create.
 If the path string contains well-known (to it, that is) prefix (such as `classpath:`), it creates an appropriate specialized `Resource` for that prefix.
 However, if it does not recognize the prefix, it assume the string is a standard URL string and creates a `UrlResource`.
 ### 2.3.2 `ClassPathResource`